Which country is cheaper, France or Belgium?

 The winter brings many poeple to Belgium as well as France.
 Most visitors come to Belgium for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine during these months.
 Also, the winter months attract visitors to France because of the skiing, the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 The weather in Paris can be very cold.
 Brussels can be very cold during winter.
 In the winter, Brussels is cooler than Paris.
-Typically, the winter temperatures in Brussels in January are around 3°C (38°F), and Paris is about 5°C (40°F).
+Typically, the winter temperatures in Brussels in January average around 3°C (38°F), and Paris averages at about 5°C (40°F).

 In the winter, Brussels often gets less sunshine than Paris.
 Brussels gets 49 hours of sunny skies this time of year, while Paris receives 62 hours of full sun.